GN 03950.005 Responsibility for Conducting Administrative Review Under the Fee Petition Process - Jurisdiction

 The Assistant Regional Commissioners for Management and Budget in the PSCs and the Director of the Office of Central Operations may delegate authority to others in equivalent positions, as necessary.

 2. Proposed Fee on Administrative Review Exceeds $10,000

 The Attorney Fee Branch (AFB) in OARO must review any proposal by a PC reviewer to authorize a fee in excess of $10,000.
 In such cases, the PC reviewer will prepare a recommended notice of administrative review decision and a Form SSA-1178 (Evaluation of Fee Petition for Representation) and submit the entire claim(s) file to the AFB (5107 Leesburg Pike, Falls Church, Virginia 22041-3255) for review.
 The PC reviewer will diary the case for 60 days to follow-up on the administrative review determination from the AFB and the return of the file.
 The AFB will review the recommendation and authorize the fee (either adopting or modifying the PC's recommendation).

 3. Initial Fee Authorized by the Office of Hearings and Appeals

-When ODAR makes the initial fee authorization, an official in ODAR will conduct the administrative review.
+When OARO makes the initial fee authorization, an official in OARO will conduct the administrative review.
 The chart below shows those individuals or offices delegated authority to conduct administrative review.

 |an Administrative Law |